shivamm0007/ssrivastava-fed-test/README.md

 2. Card layout contains - image of user, name, gender, location etc.
 3. Show more button loads more data from the API.

+How to run this-

-clone this repo // git clone https://github.com/shivamm0007/ssrivastava-fed-test.git change directory to project // cd ssrivastava-fed-test-git npm start
+1. clone this repo // git clone https://github.com/shivamm0007/ssrivastava-fed-test.git
+2. change directory to project // cd ssrivastava-fed-test-git
+3. npm start